 Before I became Roger Lam the businessman, I was Mr. Lam the assistant kindergarten teacher.
 I fell in love with marketing because it’s constantly evolving, requires both creativity and strategy, and is actually a lot like education.

 If you truly understand your (customer/student), you can develop an amazing (product/lesson plan) and communicate it with a (message/delivery style) that resonates.

 My greatest weaknesses are french fries and cardio.
 My greatest strengths are connecting dots and bridging passions.
 During my college years, I co-founded a literacy organization, mentored krazy kiddos every week, interned at ed-tech startups, and hosted digital marketing workshops.
-I continue to develop my copywriting, content marketing, and social media management skills in the education, tech, and food industries.
+I continue to practice copywriting, content marketing, and social media management in the education, tech, and food industries.

 I graduated from The University of Texas at Austin in May 2018 with a marketing degree and advertising minor.
-In August 2018, I start my full-time job at Frito-Lay as an Associate Marketing Analyst.
+I now work at Frito-Lay’s in-house creative agency, D3 Studios, as a digital marketing analyst.
 I’m also on the Students Expanding American Literacy (SEAL) non-profit board of directors and will be leading its expansion into North Texas.

 I’m always happy to chat over a cup of coffee or queso.
+And yes, I’m open to freelance work opportunities.
 Let’s meet and eat!